Proof of residency

-A Developmental Kindergarten program will be available for students who meet the kindergarten age requirement but are not yet ready for the comprehensive kindergarten program (limited number of positions available with entry based on kindergarten screening at Northview).
-Individual kindergarten screening appointments at Northview are now available by contacting your elementary building.
+A Developmental Kindergarten program will be available for students who meet the kindergarten age requirement but are not yet ready for the comprehensive kindergarten program.

 Non-resident students who want to attend kindergarten at Northview must complete the Schools of Choice process between April 8th and May 10th.